Skip to Main Content

 Planning Your Visit

-For readers building a broader picture of French dining at the highest level, the country's most decorated rooms provide useful calibration points: Assiette Champenoise in Reims, Au Crocodile in Strasbourg, Auberge du Vieux Puits in Fontjoncouse, Christopher Coutanceau in La Rochelle, AM par Alexandre Mazzia in Marseille, Paul Bocuse - L'Auberge du Pont de Collonges in Collonges-au-Mont-d'Or, and Troisgros - Le Bois sans Feuilles in Ouches.
-For those crossing the Atlantic, Le Bernardin in New York City and Atomix in New York City offer useful comparison points for how ingredient provenance drives menu identity at the leading of the market.
+For readers building a broader picture of French dining, the country's decorated rooms provide useful calibration points: Assiette Champenoise in Reims, Au Crocodile in Strasbourg, Auberge du Vieux Puits in Fontjoncouse, Christopher Coutanceau in La Rochelle, AM par Alexandre Mazzia in Marseille, Paul Bocuse - L'Auberge du Pont de Collonges in Collonges-au-Mont-d'Or, and Troisgros - Le Bois sans Feuilles in Ouches.
+For those crossing the Atlantic, Le Bernardin in New York City and Atomix in New York City offer useful comparison points for how ingredient provenance drives menu identity at the top of the market.

 How It Stacks Up